Dicee/latexEditor/README.md

 - A jre with a version greater than 1.8 should do.
 - MikTeX installed on the machine and present in the environment variable PATH

+## Known issues

+- the split pane resizes incorrectly when passing from the template view and the text editor view (or vice-versa)
+- DVI preview (using latex command) and pdf generation (using pdflatex command) are incompatible for the use of image resources for \includegraphics.
+One solution is to convert all the images to eps format so that it will work for the DVI preview and follow this example to make the pdf compilation work :

+\documentclass{article}
+\usepackage{graphicx}
+\usepackage{epstopdf}
+\epstopdfsetup{update} % only regenerate pdf files when eps file is newer
+\begin{document}
+\includegraphics[width=\textwidth]{jsf} % loads sine-eps-converted-to.pdf
+\end{document}

+As far as I'm concerned, I just don't use the DVI preview anymore and open the generated pdf under Google Chrome and refresh it each time needed.
+It could become a long term solution, requiring the user to define some alias to a pdf reader and call it through a ProcessBuilder.